jasonmokk/music-feature-extraction/README.md

 ---

 ## **Tools Used**
-- **Essentia**: Advanced high-level and low-level feature extraction.
+- **Essentia**: Advanced high-level and low-level feature extraction and ML-based mood detection.
 ---

 ## **Installation**